Saint Paul Seminary bucks national trend with 100 seminarians in ’23-’24

 Once again, over 1,000 future priests, deacons and lay leaders are beginning formation at the seminary this fall.

 The 129-year-old seminary on the banks of the Mississippi River begins the semester with 100 seminarians, the most since 2013, from 16 different dioceses and religious orders.
-The group includes 37 new seminarians and 16 participants in the “propaedeutic stage,” a new year of formation before formal seminary life begins.
+The group includes 37 new seminarians and 16 participants in the “propaedeutic stage,” a new year of formation before the rigors of formal academic formation begin.

 Sixteen seminarians are scheduled to become Catholic priests in spring 2024, including 11 from the Archdiocese of Saint Paul and Minneapolis.